Power dept protest: Brief power cut at 2 UP ministers' event in Greater Noida | Headlines

 - India

-Power supply disruption played spoilsport during a programme attended by two Uttar Pradesh government ministers in Greater Noida on Sunday, amid the statewide protest by a section of electricity department employees.
+Power supply disruption played spoilsport during a programme attended by two Uttar Pradesh ministers in Greater Noida on Sunday, amid a statewide strike by a section of the electricity department employees that was called off later in the day.

 The disruption lasted for around two minutes at the India Expo Centre and Mart before the power supply was resumed at the venue through generators, according to a person who attended the programme.